cloudflare/cloudflare-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

 This example sets the Cloudflare OWASP Core Ruleset's paranoia level for a zone to PL2.
 To perform this configuration, you must disable the tags associated with levels PL3 and PL4 (`paranoia-level-3` and `paranoia-level-4`) using tag overrides.

-1. Get the ID of the Cloudflare OWASP Core Ruleset using the [List account rulesets](https://developers.cloudflare.com/api/operations/account-rulesets-list-account-rulesets) method, since WAF Managed Rulesets exist at the account level.
+1. Get the ID of the Cloudflare OWASP Core Ruleset using the [List account rulesets](https://developers.cloudflare.com/api/operations/account-rulesets-list-account-rulesets) method, since WAF's managed rulesets exist at the account level.
 Alternatively, use the following ruleset ID directly: `4814384a9e5d4991b9815dcfc25d2f1f`.

     <details>
       <summary>Request</summary>